commercetools/connect-product-export-template/README.md

 ## Recommendations
 #### Implement your own test cases
 We have provided simple integration test cases with [Jest](https://jestjs.io/) and [supertest](https://github.com/ladjs/supertest#readme).
-The implementation is under `test` folder in both `full-ingestion` and `incremental-updater` modules.
+The implementation is under `test` folder in both `full-export` and `incremental-updater` modules.
 It is recommended to implement further test cases based on your own needs to test your development.